camunda/camunda-docs/versioned_docs/version-8.5/self-managed/tasklist-deployment/tasklist-configuration.md

 ### Enabling CSRF Protection

-CSRF protection is enabled by default on Self-managed, in case you wanna explicit define this, it is necessary to set the configuration variable: `camunda.tasklist.csrfPreventionEnabled` to `true`.
+CSRF protection is enabled by default on Camunda Self-Managed.
+To explicitly define this, set the configuration variable `camunda.tasklist.csrfPreventionEnabled` to `true`.
 This is the recommended setting for production environments to enhance security.

 ```yaml
 camunda: